Peneterrer/Trees/README.md

 <div align="center" style="border-radius: 5px; margin: 20px 0;">
   <strong>Hey:</strong> This is just an architecture release.
-If you would like to see this as a framework, let us know (by starring the project) and we would love to do it.
+If you would like to see this as a framework, let us know and we would love to do it.
 </div>

 # Trees 🌳